Advertiser Disclosure

 Location: Concourse A

-Here, you can sample the finest Cohibas while enjoying a drink or even a full meal!
+Another eye-catching area is the cigar lounge, where you can smoke Cohibas while enjoying just a drink or a full meal.

 To freshen up, make use of the countless shower suites stocked with VOYA products.
-These shower suites are surprisingly simpler than you’d expect — you’ll find a walk-in shower, a sink, a toilet, a bathrobe, slippers, and a hairdryer.
+These shower suites are simpler than you’d expect — you’ll find a walk-in shower, a sink, a toilet, a bathrobe, slippers, and a hair dryer.

-Remember, you can get a complimentary 15-minute spa treatment at the Timeless Spa, which is located right next to the entrance just outside of the lounge.
+Remember, you can get a complimentary 15-minute spa treatment at the Timeless Spa, right next to the entrance just outside the lounge.

-The last major novelty is that this lounge boasts direct access to many boarding gates, which means you can basically walk directly from your lounge to the gate without entering any of the common areas.
+The last major novelty is that this lounge boasts direct access to many boarding gates, meaning you can walk directly from your lounge to the gate without entering any common areas.

-Hot Tip: Craving a look at the Emirates First Class Lounge at DXB?
-You’ll find a thorough tour in our helpful review.
+Craving a look at the Emirates First Class Lounge at DXB?
+You’ll find a thorough tour in our review of Emirates first class on board the Boeing 777-300ER.

-9. Thai Airways Royal First Lounge at BKK (Bangkok-Suvarnabhumi)
+9. Thai Airways Royal First Lounge at Bangkok Suvarnabhumi International Airport (BKK)

 Thai Airways Royal First Lounge.
 Image Credit: Cherag Dubash

-The Thai Airways Royal First Lounge at BKK, also known as the Thai Airways First Class Lounge at BKK, is representative of Thailand’s commitment to culture and top-notch service.
+The Thai Airways Royal First Lounge at BKK, also known as the Thai Airways First Class Lounge at BKK, represents Thailand’s commitment to culture and top-notch service.

-Once you get to the lounge, you’ll be escorted to wherever you’d like to sit — there are around 2 VIP rooms and 6 private corners you can make use of.
-Each of them contains a couch, armchairs, a TV, and a coffee table.
-In the other parts of the lounge, you’ll find armchairs and wingback lounge chairs.
+Once you get to the lounge, you’re escorted to wherever you’d like to sit.
+There are 2 VIP rooms and 6 private corner areas you can use.
+Each contains a couch, armchairs, a TV, and a coffee table.
+In the other parts of the lounge are armchairs and wingback lounge chairs.

-The shining star at the Thai Airways First Class Lounge is the service — you’ll undoubtedly be taken care of from beginning to end.
-Whether it’s accommodating you through the check-in process or just ordering food.
+The shining star at the Thai Airways First Class Lounge is the service, whether it’s accommodating you through the check-in process or just ordering food.

-But what’s exceptional about this lounge is that you’ll get a complimentary 1-hour spa treatment!
-Just set up your appointment and 5 minutes before your scheduled treatment, you’ll be escorted to the Royal Orchid Spa.
+But what’s exceptional about this lounge is that you get a complimentary 1-hour spa treatment!
+Just set up your appointment, and 5 minutes before your scheduled treatment, you’ll be escorted to the Royal Orchid Spa.
 Your treatment room has a private shower and toilet, too.

-There are also shower suites available outside the spa, each with a walk-in shower, L’Occitane amenities, a private toilet, and a sink.
+Shower suites are available outside the spa, each with a walk-in shower, L’Occitane amenities, a private toilet, and a sink.

-If you get hungry, you can take a seat at the à la carte restaurant called The Dining Room.
-Pro tip: stick to the Thai food — it’s incredible.
+If you get hungry, you can sit at the à la carte restaurant, The Dining Room.
+Pro tip: Stick to the local food — it’s incredible.
 You can also order fresh-squeezed juices, smoothies, coffee, tea, cocktails, and more!
-You can also have your food and drink sent directly to your seat anywhere in the lounge.
+You can have your food and drink sent directly to your seat anywhere in the lounge.

-There’s also a small buffet available, but you’ll only want to check it out if you’re in a rush for a quick bite.
+There’s a small buffet available, but only check it out if you’re in a rush for a quick bite and don’t have time for The Dining Room.

 The lounge has a business center with desktop computers, chairs, printers, and desk lamps.
-But if you’re in rest-mode, check out the private slumber rooms with a daybed, pillows, a bench, a side table, a wingback chair, and plenty of privacy.
+If you’re in rest mode, check out the private slumber rooms with a daybed, pillows, a bench, a side table, a wingback chair, and plenty of privacy.

-10. Singapore Airlines Private Room at SIN (Changi International)
+10. Singapore Airlines Private Room at Singapore Changi International Airport (SIN)

 Singapore Airlines First Class The Private Room.
 Image Credit: Alex Miller

-Location: Within the SilverKris Lounge, Terminal 3, level 3 unit 03-MS-06 (closer to A gates)
+Location: Within the SilverKris Lounge, Terminal 3, third level, Unit 03-MS-06 (closer to the A gates)

-One of the most exclusive experiences you can have in an airport is within The Private Room, a lounge within a lounge offered by Singapore Airlines.
-Actually, to be precise, it’s a lounge within a lounge within another lounge.
+One of the most exclusive experiences you can have in an airport is in The Private Room, a lounge within a lounge by Singapore Airlines.
+To be precise, it’s a lounge within a lounge within another lounge.

 The Private Room is in the Singapore Airlines First Class Lounge, which is in the Singapore Airlines SilverKris Lounge — you’ll feel like you’re watching “Inception” all over again.

-Passengers departing on a Singapore Airlines first class or suites class flight are entitled to access — passengers arriving into Singapore on a first class or suites class are also unofficially granted access.
+Passengers departing on a Singapore Airlines first class or Suites class flight are entitled to enter, while passengers arriving in Singapore on a first class or Suites class flight are also unofficially granted access.

-The Private Room is an ultra-exclusive enclave that contains comfortable leather armchairs and wingback lounge chairs, mostly arranged individually or as pairs.
+The Private Room is an ultra-exclusive enclave with comfortable leather armchairs and wingback lounge chairs, mostly arranged individually or in pairs.

-The highlight of this space, however, is the dining room that is shaped like a triangle and boasts white tablecloth service and cognac leather high-back tufted chairs.
-This area’s elegant mid-century décor is reminiscent of an old-world fine-dining establishment.
-But the best has yet to come.
+The highlight of this space is the triangular dining room, which boasts white tablecloth service and cognac leather high-back tufted chairs.
+This area’s elegant midcentury décor is reminiscent of an Old World fine-dining establishment.
+But the best is yet to come.

-Once seated, you’ll be presented with a leather-bound menu with drool-inducing choices like lamb shank stew, kampong chicken rice, “lap mei fan” (clay pot rice), baked lobster with 3 cheeses, baked Chilean sea bass papillote, assorted satay, and even dim sum!
+Once seated, you’ll be presented with a leather-bound menu with drool-inducing choices like lamb shank stew, kampong chicken rice, lap mei fan (clay pot rice), baked lobster with 3 kinds of cheese, baked Chilean sea bass en papillote, satay, and dim sum!

-Do be sure to have a nice glass of Dom Pérignon or Johnnie Walker Blue Label with your meal.
-You’ll find a small buffet in the corner of the room, but why even bother?
+Be sure to have a glass of Dom Pérignon or Johnnie Walker Blue Label with your meal.
+You may notice the small buffet in the corner of the lounge, but why even bother?

 There are 2 private rooms with a chair, an ottoman, a side table, and charging facilities.
-Nearby, you’ll also notice a family room containing 2 armchairs, kids’ chairs, a sink, and a changing area.
+Nearby is a family room containing 2 armchairs, chairs for kids, a sink, and a changing area.

-The shower rooms are on the smaller side, but they get the job done with a sink, a backlit mirror, a walk-in shower with a rain showerhead, luxury amenities, and more.
+The shower rooms are on the smaller side, but they get the job done with a sink, a backlit mirror, a walk-in shower with a rainfall showerhead, luxury amenities, and more.

 You’ll also find a couple of workstations with desktop computers and ergonomic office chairs available for use.

-11. Qantas First Lounge at SYD (Sydney International)
+11. Qantas First Lounge at Sydney International Airport (SYD)

 The Qantas First Lounge in Sydney.
 Image Credit: Greg Stone

-Location: Terminal 1, up the escalator to level 3, follow the signs for Qantas First Lounge
+Location: Terminal 1, up the escalator to the third level, follow the signs for Qantas First Lounge

-The Qantas First Lounge in SYD, more specifically the Qantas International First Lounge in SYD, is one of the most wonderful lounges in the world.
-It’s certainly the best space in Australia for first-class passengers, but it competes squarely against other global airline brands’ offerings, too.
+The Qantas First Lounge in SYD, more specifically, the Qantas International First Lounge in SYD, is one of the most wonderful lounges in the world.
+It’s undoubtedly the best space in Australia for first class passengers, but it holds its own with its competitors’ offerings, too.

-The lounge focuses on a stylish white marble theme with bright red, brown, and black design elements.
-This lounge stretches across the length of the terminal and has soaring floor-to-ceiling windows letting in an abundance of natural light and views of the apron.
+The lounge emphasizes stylish white marble throughout, with bright red, brown, and black design elements.
+It stretches across the length of the terminal and has soaring floor-to-ceiling windows that let in an abundance of natural light and views of the apron.

-Of course, there’s a staffed cocktail bar ready to conjure up the most creative alcoholic potions.
+Of course, there’s a staffed cocktail bar ready to conjure up creative alcoholic potions.

-Further in the lounge, you’ll find numerous shower suites, each built with robust marble walls and kept squeaky-clean.
-The shower suites have walk-in showers, rain showerheads, private sinks and toilets, as well as the oh-so-famous amenities from ASPAR.
+Further in the lounge are many shower suites, each built with robust marble walls and kept squeaky clean.
+The shower suites have walk-in showers, rainfall showerheads, private sinks and toilets, and amenities from ASPAR.

-But of course, one of the biggest highlights is that you can access the Aurora spa with a complimentary 20-minute treatment — you’ll be contacted to book this a day before your flight.
+One of the lounge’s highlights is the Aurora spa, which offers a complimentary 20-minute treatment — you’ll be contacted to book this a day before your flight.

-You’ll also find a business center with comfortable office chairs, landline telephones, and desktop workstations.
-There’s also a quiet library area that is a more peaceful space to relax in.
+The business center has comfortable office chairs, landline telephones, and desktop workstations.
+There’s also a quiet library area that’s a peaceful space to relax in.

 British Airways Concorde Room at LHR.
 Image Credit: British Airways